isomerpages/moe-canossacatholic/_flagship-programmes/Stretch Academic Programme/English Language.md

 permalink: /flagship-programmes/support-stretch-programme/english-language/
 description: ""
 third_nav_title: Stretch Academic Programme
+variant: markdown
 ---
 <b><font size="6">English Language</font></b>

-The CCPS English Language Stretch Programme aims to develop students into creative and critical thinkers who develop a deep appreciation of the arts.
+The CCPS English Language Stretch Programme aims to develop children into creative and critical thinkers who develop a deep appreciation of the arts.

 <b><font size="5" color="#7daadf">Exploring Genres</font></b>

-Students are exposed to different genres where they learn about the form and function of different types of poetry or styles of creative writing.
-From there,&nbsp;students&nbsp;engage in in-depth discussions of how form expresses and enhances the meaning of the message communicated, thus developing their critical thinking and opening their eyes to a wide range of creative expression.&nbsp;
+Children are exposed to different genres where they learn about the form and function of different types of poetry or styles of creative writing.
+From there, children engage in in-depth discussions of how form expresses and enhances the meaning of the message communicated, thus developing their critical thinking and opening their eyes to a wide range of creative expression.&nbsp;

 <b><font size="5" color="#7daadf">Reading Circles</font></b>